 These days, the principle KISS is used a lot, especially in business.
-It stands for "Keep It Simple Stupid" (meaning "stupidly simple"—as simple as you can make it!), or variations like, "Keep It Short and Simple" or "Keep It Super Simple."
-You can also just say, "Keep it simple."
+It stands for "Keep It Simple Stupid" (meaning "stupidly simple"—as simple as you can make it), or variations like, "Keep It Short and Simple" or "Keep It Super Simple."
 It's based on Occam’s razor, a basic rule of thumb that means, “When possible, don’t overcomplicate it.”

 Occam’s razor has been followed for centuries.
-The name comes from a 12-century monk, William of Occam, who wrote about it.
+The name comes from a 12th-century monk, William of Occam, who wrote about it.
 The gist of the principle is this:

 If you have more than one possible solution, choose the one that's simplest—the one that requires the fewest assumptions.